gravitational/teleport/docs/3.1/admin-guide.md

     # subsequent starts
     auth_token: xxxx-token-xxxx

+    # Optional CA pin of the auth server.
+This enables more secure way of adding new
+    # nodes to a cluster.
+See "Adding Nodes" section above.
+    ca_pin: "sha256:7e12c17c20d9cb504bbcb3f0236be3f446861f1396dcbb44425fe28ec1c108f1"

     # When running in multi-homed or NATed environments Teleport nodes need
     # to know which IP it will be reachable at by other nodes
     #